eldipa/book-of-gehn/posts/network/internet_scan/2021-09-10-IPv4-Scan-Dataset-Preprocessing.md

 ## Loading JSON

-The original dataset is in JSON which it is not the most space-efficient format.
+The original dataset is in JSON that it is not the most space-efficient format.

 It consists in an array of hosts and per host we have an array of ports.